Members of the Human Rights Expert Panel

 Catherine Dauvergne

-Catherine Dauvergne has been working in the area of refugee, immigration, and citizenship law over the past quarter of a century.
-She is a Professor of Law at the Peter A. Allard School of Law at the University of British Columbia and for a decade she held the Canada Research Chair in Migration Law.
+Catherine Dauvergne has been working in refugee, immigration, and citizenship law over the past quarter of a century.
+She is a Professor of Law at the Peter A. Allard School of Law at the University of British Columbia and for a decade she held the Canada Research Chair in Immigration Law.
 In 2019, she was honoured with a Queen’s Counsel (now King’s Counsel) designation and in 2021, she was elected a fellow of the Royal Society of Canada.
 She has written three books that take a broad perspective on the theoretical underpinnings of the interrelated fields that comprise border law, including considering how human rights principles and discourses fit into a migration and citizenship framework.
 Dauvergne is also an editor or co-author of five other volumes, including Canada’s immigration and refugee law casebook.
 Much of Dauvergne’s work engages feminist critique of the law, and the place of women in immigration, refugee, and citizenship laws.
 From 2015-2020, Dauvergne served as the eighth dean of the Peter A. Allard School of Law.

 Lucie Lamarche

-Lucie Lamarche (Barreau du Quebec, 1978; Doctorate in International Law from the Université libre de Bruxelles, 1994) is a professor in the Department of Law at the Université du Québec à Montréal and an associate professor in the Faculty of Law at the University of Ottawa.
+Lucie Lamarche (Barreau du Québec, 1978; Doctorate in International Law from the Université libre de Bruxelles, 1994) is a professor in the Department of Law at the Université du Québec à Montréal and an associate professor in the Faculty of Law at the University of Ottawa.
 She received the postdoctoral Jean Monnet Fellowship (1998), the Christine Tourigny Award of Merit for social justice from the Barreau du Québec (2002), the Centrale des syndicats du Québec Award of Merit (2006) and the Pierre Dansereau Award for a researcher’s social engagement (Association canadienne française pour l’avancement des savoirs (ACFAS) (2016)).
 She has been a fellow of the Royal Society of Canada since 2016.
 As the Gordon F. Henderson Chair from 2007 to 2013, she directed the Human Rights and Research and Education Centre at the University of Ottawa.
 Professor Lamarche also sits on the board of directors of Quebec’s Ligue des droits et libertés de la personne.

 Samantha Peters